 The Jockey Club T.I.P.
-Championship will offer championship divisions for Hunters, Jumpers and English Pleasure, Dressage, Western Dressage and Western Pleasure.
-For information on the Championship Divisions, please see Division Descriptions.
+Championship will offer championship divisions for Hunters, Jumpers and English Pleasure, Dressage, Combined Test, In-Hand (English and Western), Western Dressage, Western Pleasure, Ranch Riding, Barrel Racing and Competitive Trail.
 Each of the divisions at the Championships will offer prize money.
 T.I.P.
 Championships are open only to qualified and declared horses.
 For information on USDF Dressage Finals, please visit tjctip.com/About/USDF.

 2023 Show Information